tanweijie123/ParseGPQ/README.txt

 /data/output.xlsx is an output file which is the same team allocation as displayed on screen.
 This file will be overwritten after every execution.
+On the right of allocation, these are new / modified entries that you might want to update your database manually to reflect the changes.

 *******************************************************************************************